aardaakpinar/aardaakpinar.github.io/README.md

 ## 😄 Pronouns
  * Turkish is my primary language.
  * My English level is B2
- * Im also learning arabia.
+ * Im also learning arabic.